mawngo/go-batch/README.md

 ```

 There are also built-in shortcuts for common processor `NewSliceProcessor`, `NewMapProcessor`, `NewSelfMapProcessor`.
-For simple use cases, you can use those shortcuts to avoid boilerplate code, also those functions are unlikely to be
+For simple use cases, you can use those shortcuts to avoid boilerplate code; also those functions are unlikely to be
 changed in the future major version.

 More usage can be found in [test](batch_test.go) and [examples](examples)